-AYF COURSES
+AYF Courses

-The following AYF program courses are planned for 2018-2019:
+The following AYF program courses are planned for 2020-2021:

-- German and European Museum History and Memory Culture - German History: From Unification to Reunification (1871-1990) - German Literature / German Film (topic to be finalized) - Language courses - Political Science (European Union / International Institutions, to be finalized) - Sustainability, Renewable Energy, and the Energy Transition - AYF Internship (seminar on intercultural issues in the workplace)
+- The German Language Past and Present - German History: From Unification to Reunification (1871-1990) - German Literature / German Film (to be finalized) - Language courses - Political Science (European Union / International Institutions, to be finalized) - Sustainability, Renewable Energy, and the Energy Transition (to be finalized) - AYF Internship (seminar on intercultural issues in the workplace)

-Please note: These program courses are planned for 2018-2019.
+Please note: These program courses are tentatively planned for 2020-2021.
 Typically, AYF offers a German history survey course and either a German cinema course or an introduction to the study of German literature and culture in the Wintersemester and a course on the European Union in the Sommersemester.
-Courses may be added or other adjustments made as needed.
+Depending on the size of the AYF cohort in a given year, courses may be added or reduced as needed.
 Before proceeding to outline the offerings of the university and PH, we would like to give you some information about the AYF Internship Program.